Plasma Cutting Stainless Steel:

 Can you cut stainless steel with a plasma cutter?

 Absolutely.
-Plasma is probably the most effective method to cut stainless steel over a wide range of thicknesses.
+Plasma is one of the most effective methods to cut stainless steel over a wide range of thicknesses.
 However, the type of stainless steel cutting table and plasma source you use makes a big difference.

-The build quality of your cutting table will make a significant difference in the cut quality in the long run.
+The build quality of your cutting machine will make a significant difference in the cut quality in the long run.

 Specifically, the edge quality (ripples vs no ripples) and angularity of the cut may be impacted by mechanical imperfections of the cutting table.

-You want to assess the stiffness of the gantry (Y-axis that moves over the cutting table) and whether the construction of the rails can be affected by the heat dissipated by the cut.
+You need to assess the stiffness of the gantry (Y-axis that moves over the material to be cut) and whether the construction of the rails can be affected by the heat dissipated by the cut.

-Whilst cut quality may look the same when machines are brand new, heat will bow the metal construction of your table over time, which may impact the straightness of the cutting table
+Whilst cut quality may look the same when machines are brand new, heat can bow the metal construction of your table over time, which may impact the straightness of the cutting machine.

-The main difference between a low-cost air plasma system vs the industrial type of plasma cutting systems is the types of gasses that are used to cut and the pressure at which the plasma gas will come out of the torch.
+The main difference between a low-cost air plasma system vs an industrial type of plasma cutting systems relate to the types of gasses that are used to cut and the pressure at which the plasma gas will come out of the torch.
 Both of these significantly impact the end-result of the cut.

-The image below illustrates very well the quality difference one can expect between using a more expensive perfect blend gas as plasma cutting gas vs. a cheaper solution like compressed air.
+The image below illustrates the quality difference one can expect between using a more expensive F5 blend gas as plasma cutting gas vs. a cheaper solution like compressed air.